|

 Wilhelm Loibner was "appointed a resident conductor at the Vienna

-- he had already been with that Opera since 1931 as a repetiteur.
+on Record" - he had already been with that Opera since 1931 starting

-him, contain mostly arias with famous Viennese singers (and a few
+that feature him, contain mostly arias with famous Viennese singers

-from abroad), and there are recordings of more than a few opera choruses
+(and a few from abroad), and there are recordings of more than a few

-Spalding, the works by Bruch with violinist Michèle Auclair,
+by Bruch with violinist Michèle Auclair, the Mozart Concerto

-the Mozart Concerto with pianist Sari Biro, and the two complete operas
+with pianist Sari Biro, and the two complete operas of Puccini, all

-of Puccini, all for the Remington label.
-Plus there are a few recital
+published on the Remington label.
+Plus there are a few recital disks.

-of Madame Butterfly (Puccini) was released in June 1952.
-The complete
+Madama Butterfly (Puccini) was released in June 1952.
+A complete La

 Bohème was available in the spring of the following year.
 It

-was also included in Schwann Artists Listing 1953.
-The performances
+was also included in Schwann Artists Listing of 1953.

-by Albert Spalding were recorded in November 1952 and issued one year
+performances by Albert Spalding were recorded in November 1952 and

-whatever reason), Wilhelm Loibner continued to make recordings produced
+(for whatever reason), Wilhelm Loibner continued to make recordings

 It